 If you happen to find an error in the Closing Disclosure, contact your lender immediately.

-If a new Closing Disclosure must be issued, the three-day rule resets.
+If a new Closing Disclosure must be issued, the home closing process will be delayed because the three-day rule resets.

 Final Thoughts on Mortgage Closing Disclosure Forms…